lkurlandski/MDALTH/README.md

-# MDALTH: Modular Deep Active Learning for Torch and Huggingface
+# MDALTH: Modular Deep Active Learning on Torch and Huggingface

-MDALTH is a modular library for active learning query algorithms and stopping methods.
-We implement the core logic of these methods using base numpy, then provide high-level wrappers for torch and huggingface users.
-Our goal is to make state-of-the-art AL techniques accessible to all.
+MDALTH is a modular library of active learning query algorithms and stopping methods centered towards torch and huggingface users.

 ## Setup